uliwitness/vanguardbot/README.md

 It will just internally pretend that it received this message and show the output from the command (in this case from `!hydrate`).

+### Shell commands

+A shell command runs a simple command in your current shell.
+This allows you to trigger external processes to do more advanced things that Vanguardbot would not be able to do on its own.
+For example, if you wanted to implement a sound command on Linux, you could use the `mpv` player package in a command like the following:

+    type=shell
+    command=mpv sound.mp3
+    message=*laughs hysterically*

+Here, `command` is the shell command to run.
+This command will be executed with the current directory set to the command's folder.
+So you can put the sound file `sound.mp3` into the command's folder next to the `info.ini` file, and can use a relative path to refer to it.
+Or you could just run a script in some other scripting language by e.g. specifying `command=ruby myScript.rb` or so.

+You can optionally specify a `message`, which will be sent to Twitch chat before the command is run.
+You can use the placeholders `$CHANNELNAME` and `$USERNAME` in this message.

+**Note:** This command currently only works on macOS and Linux.

+**Note:** The example command `!laugh` in this repository does not include the sound file, you have to provide your own.

+**Note:** Output from the script currently just goes to the bot's output.
+It is not sent to Twitch chat.

 ### User List / Credits

 Vanguardbot keeps a `data/todayseenusers.txt` list of all users that have actively chatted, one username per line, that